AnthonyRaborn/ShortForm/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have fixed a bug that caused the lavaan-based functions to improperly use the initial model syntax instead of building the intermediate model syntax when the initial model syntax was specified in an untested manner.
+In this version I added three different checks of user input to ensure that improper arguments do not result in errors within the iterations of the algorithms.
+These checks occur "behind the scene" and provide informative error messages when arguments do not pass.

 ## Test Environments

-* local Windows 10 Enterprise install, R 3.6.1
+* local Windows 10 Home version 1809, R 3.6.2

 * Ubuntu 16.04.5 LTS xenial (travis ci), R 3.6.1